German Pensions: The 6 Biggest Mistakes You Want to Avoid

 Unfortunately, in the context of pensions, these subsidies disguise some serious problems.
 In essence, this is because:

-The subsidy you get is de facto a loan from the tax office that has to be paid back.
+1. The subsidy you get is de facto a loan from the tax office that has to be paid back.

-Let's understand the loan aspect.
-If I were to contribute 100 € per month through my company pension plan, plus 100 € extra as my company doesn't pay tax or social security on my pension contribution and adds that to mine, I could invest 200 € per month.
-If I were to do that for 40 years I could amass 48.000 € in tax savings, on top of my own 48.000 €.
+Let's understand the loan aspect: if I were to contribute 100 € per month through my company pension plan, plus 100 € extra as my company doesn't pay tax or social security on my pension contribution and adds that to mine, I could invest 200 € per month.
+If I were to do that for 40 years, I could amass 48.000 € in tax savings on top of my own 48.000 €.

 Therefore, I could effectively benefit from a 2 % return on this amount.

 When bond interest rates were high, this was no problem.
 Your 5 % gross return after 1,5 % cost would yield 3,5 %.
-Double that to 7 % and you face very attractive returns.
-Alas, if your net return after cost is 0,5 %, then your return is just 1 %.
+Double that to 7 %, and you face very attractive returns.
+Alas, if your net return after cost is 0,5 %, your return is just 1 %.

 The reality is (see Mistake#1) that your long-term expected return after cost is in the range of 0 to 2 %, although still not really guaranteed and trending down.
-If you double that amount due to the tax benefits, you would still earn far less than having a sensible ETF-based stock portfolio for example, that could earn in the 6 to 7 % range.
+If you double that amount due to the tax benefits, you would still earn far less than having a sensible ETF-based stock portfolio, for example, that could earn in the 6 to 7 % range.

 In reality, the calculations are even more complex than this.
 Another important cost to consider is that the company pension plan reduces your official pension, as those "subsidies" include payments you would otherwise make toward this official pension, i.e., your public pension.
 This official pension can be expected to yield you a much higher return than the company pension.